JesperSoberg/dat550-prosjekt/README.md

 * **learning_rate:** Which learning rate the (adam) optimiser will be using.
 * **batch_size:** How large the batches within the train/test loop will be.
 * **load_path:** If there is a pre-trained model available, you can specify its path here in order to load the weights rather than retraining the model.
-* **save_path:** Should you wish to save the weights of a model after trainig, you may specify where you want to save it here.
+* **save_path:** Should you wish to save the weights of a model after training, you may specify where you want to save it here.
 Use a ".pt" file extension when writing a save path.

 The weights of the true-sweep-608-10000 model presented in our report are available within this repo.
 You can run it by specifying a load_path of "true-sweep-608-10000.pt".